-Currently, the biggest downside to solar energy is the upfront investment to its purchasers.
+Currently, the biggest downside to solar energy is the upfront investment, especially for a large solar installation.

-With that being the case, over the span of 20 to 25 years (a typical solar panel’s lifetime), it turns out to be much cheaper than paying the utility company for use of their grid-supplied energy.
+With that being the case, over the span of 20 to 25 years (a typical solar panel’s lifetime), it turns out to be much cheaper than paying the utility company for grid-supplied energy.

 2. Solar is an Intermittent Energy Source

-If cost is solar’s biggest downside, its intermittency is second in line.
+If the cost is solar’s biggest downside, its intermittency is second in line.

-At night and during days of heavy overcast, the amount of solar energy produced is reduced heavily, if not completely to zero.
+However, during days of heavy overcast, the amount of solar energy produced from a solar power system is reduced heavily, if not completely to zero.

 In comparison to nuclear, oil, and gas, solar has a much lower power output per unit.

-Solar is unable to provide sufficient energy to power something like a large manufacturing plant with lots of big machinery.
+Solar panels cannot provide sufficient energy to power something like a large manufacturing plant.
 Perhaps someday, but for now, it would require far too many panels to remain viable.

-To go along with its low power output, solar energy requires a lot of space to produce significant amounts of energy.
+To go along with its low power output, solar energy requires a lot of space to produce electricity.

-When looking at it as a business, how much real estate needed versus energy provided is a factor that can’t be ignored.
+When looking at it as a business, how much real estate for the solar installation needed versus the energy provided is a factor that can’t be ignored.

 5. Requires Rare Materials

-The last con we’ll discuss is the material used to create solar cells.
+The last cons we’ll discuss are the materials used to create solar cells.

-Fossil fuels such as coal, oil, and gas are fairly easily to find.
+Fossil fuels such as coal, oil, and gas are fairly easy to find.
 They aren’t renewable, but they are, at least currently, abundant in nature.

 Cadmium telluride and copper indium gallium selenide are a couple of solar cell examples that fit this bill.

-When it comes to creating a long-term plan for meeting Earth’s energy demands, solar without a doubt has to be involved in the equation.
+When it comes to creating a long-term plan for meeting humanity’s energy demands, installing solar panels has to be part of the equation.

-When it comes to energy of the future, solar certainly looks to be promising with minimal disadvantages.
+When it comes to the energy of the future, solar energy systems look to be promising with minimal disadvantages.